 To all the parents who are reading this, I wish you all the best in your parenting journeys!
 I leave my life motto with you:

-Be in control of your own life and take charge of all the choices you make, no matter how small they are, because ultimately, life is a sum of all choices you make.
+Be in control of your own life.
+Take charge of all the choices you make, no matter how small they are.
+Ultimately, life is a sum of all choices you make.